Installing the SST software

 We sure can.
 We have a timer that will connect to your near and far Daktronics harness.

 No. SST does not require a special computer.
-We do suggest using a laptop computer because of it’s inherent battery backup.
+We do suggest using a laptop computer because of the battery backup.
+Also, it is recommended that the computer have a dual core, 64 bit processor running Windows 10.
+The other nice feature would be touch screen but it is not necessary.

 No. The computer’s clock is not accurate enough.
 We have a highly accurate timing chip that is located in the timing box or cable.